-Fig. \ref{hvsmr} visualizes the segmentation results of different methods on two slices of the HVSMR-2016 datasets, it can be clearly observed that the proposed model highlights less over-segmented regions outside the ground-truth compared with other methods.
-Meanwhile, it also can show that our method is hard to be affected by the voxels in the background region, where it does not predict the voxels of the background region as blood pools or myocardium but most other methods predict more background voxels as object.
-The results show that these methods are easily affected by noise in the background region.
+Figure~\ref{hvsmr} visualizes the segmentation results of different methods on two slices of the HVSMR-2016 datasets, and it can be clearly observed that the proposed model highlighted less over-segmented regions outside the ground-truth compared with other methods.
+Meanwhile, it also can show that it was hard for our method to be affected by the voxels in the background region, where it did not predict the voxels of the background region as blood pools or myocardium, but most other methods predicted more background voxels as the object.
+The~results showed that these methods are easily affected by noise in the background region.

-In general, one can observe that AnatomyNet, VoxResNet, and 3D U-Net show obvious segmentation noise (over-segmented region).
-The reason is that the network collects a lot of noise information in interactions from input data of the network due to too simple data pre-processing method, which affects the feature extraction.
-Several methods present over-segmentation in zoom-in myocardial, because the pixel value of this organ is very close to the background.
-The myocardial is structurally distorted which makes the shape of the myocardial completely different compared to normal/healthy myocardial.
-Although VoxResNet does not have this phenomenon, it divides the middle part of the myocardial region into blood pools, which is also an obvious error segmentation.
-Only the 3D U-Net and our method perform better, especially our method is closer to the ground truth in shape.
-Further, all methods have poor segmentation results in the upper myocardial region, the intensity homogeneity between this organ and the upper background indicates that this region is very difficult to segment.
-We can see from zoom-in results that many methods have obvious over-segmentation or under-segmentation for the myocardium and blood pool.
-Compared with Bui-Net and RSANet, we observe that the proposed learnable specialized FAS-Unet network still has obvious advantages in this region, and the results are very close to the ground truth in the myocardial region (red) from shape and size.
-For the blood pool region (blue), our results do not observe a significant differences with other methods.
+In general, one can observe that AnatomyNet, VoxResNet, and~3D UNet showed obvious segmentation noise (over-segmented region).
+The~reason is that the network collects much noise information in the interactions from input data of the network due to a too simple data pre-processing method, which affects the feature extraction.
+Several methods presented over-segmentation in the myocardial zoom-in, because~the pixel value of this organ is very close to the background.
+The~myocardium is structurally distorted, which makes the shape of the myocardium completely different compared to normal/healthy myocardium.
+Although~VoxResNet did not have this phenomenon, it divided the middle part of the myocardial region into blood pools, which was also an obvious error segmentation.
+Only 3D UNet and our method performed better; especially, our method was closer to the ground-truth in shape.
+Further, all methods had poor segmentation results in the upper myocardial region; the~intensity homogeneity between this organ and the upper background indicates that this region is very difficult to segment.
+We can see from the zoom-in results that many methods have obvious over-segmentation or under-segmentation for the myocardium and blood pool.
+Compared with Bui-Net and RSANet, we observed that the proposed learnable specialized FAS-UNet network still had obvious advantages in this region, and~the results were very close to the ground-truth in the myocardial region (red) with respect to the shape and size.
+For~the blood pool region (blue), our results did not show significant differences with other methods.